 Hummingbird Hawk Moth Distribution, Habitat, and Ecology

-Further, this amazing invertebrate species evolved as quite adaptable.
-Due to this, it often inhabits a wide variety of habitats.
-These include such regions as forests, meadows, gardens, and parks.
+Adding even more to its resume, the amazing invertebrate also evolved as highly adaptable.
+Due to that trait, it often inhabits a wide variety of habitats.
+These include regions as diverse as forests, meadows, parks, and even private gardens around human habitations.

-Most unfortunately for its fans, it also has a short lifespan. because of this trait, it breeds quickly.
+Unfortunately for its fans, though, it has a short lifespan.
+Because of this trait, however, it developed another helpful trait.
+The marvel of Nature breeds quickly.
 Therefore, anywhere from 2-4 generations are born in a single season.
 This often depends on the region, as well.

-- The fifth creature in the compendium of 6 Fabulous European Lepidoptera is true royalty, the Purple Emperor.
+- The fifth creature in the compendium of 6 Fabulous European Lepidoptera is truly unique, the Death’s-head Hawkmoth.

 - Kingdom: Animalia